rovaughn/platform-docs/platform/manual/tutorial/custom-api.rst

    The Hasura platform automatically creates Grade A SSL certificates using LetsEncrypt.

-   SSL certificate creation can take a few minutes.
+   The SSL certificate creation can take a few minutes.
 During this time ``https://adminer.<cluster-name>.hasura-app.io`` will not be served, and you'll have to access your microservice on ``http`` instead.
 As soon as the certificate is ready, ``http://adminer.test42.hasura-app.io`` will automatically start redirecting to the ``https`` version.